-Nearly 25 percent of United States households use a septic system as their means of water and sewage disposal.
-The keys to maintaining a healthy septic system are to understand how the system works and then follow practices in the household products you use to keep it healthy.
+Nearly 25 percent of United States households use a septic system as the means of water and sewage disposal.
+The key to maintaining a healthy septic system is to understand how the system works and then follow practices in the household products you use to keep it healthy.

 Septic tank systems are something we don't like to think about and, usually, don't until there is a problem.
 A septic tank handles all of the wastewater from homes that are not connected to a public sewer system.